What's Behind Slack's Secret IPO?

 Slack’s Secret Filing

 The statement offered no information on the date or amount of money expected to be raised.
-Some reports say Slack will use the direct listing, a method used by Spotify, that allows insiders to sell existing shares without issuing new stock, streamlining the IPO process and avoiding big investment banking fees.
+Some reports say Slack will use direct listing, a method used by Spotify, that allows insiders to sell existing shares without issuing new stock, streamlining the IPO process and avoiding big investment banking fees.

 Slack, which claims some 10 million users in 150 countries, has raised more than $1 billion from investors with the latest valuing the company at $7.1 billion, making it one of the most richly valued "unicorns" — startups with private funding worth at least $1 billion.